 The thing to remember is that each baby responds to soy formula differently.
 There is no guarantee that your baby will experience the advantages or disadvantages listed below.
 As always, it is recommended that you consult your pediatrician before introducing new foods to your baby.

-Despite the pros and cons, many healthy adults have been raised on soy formula without any issues.
-If soy formula works for your family then go for it!
+Despite the pros and cons, many healthy adults have been raised on it without any issues.
+If it works for your family then go for it!

 If you currently have soy formula sitting in your pantry, take a look at the first ingredient.
 Chances are that it’s a sweetener.